 There you go 5 of the best canister vacuums that will provide a lot of versatility to clean any part of your home and vehicle.

-Miele C2 offers the best quality overall but is the most expensive.
-While the Kenmore 81614 offers a cheaper alternative with similar features.
+Miele C2 offers the best quality overall, but it is the most expensive.
+While the Kenmore 81614 provides a cheaper alternative with similar features.
 Folks looking for something lightweight will not go wrong with either the Eureka Mighty Mite Bagged or Shark NR96.
 It will just depend on what type of flooring you have at home.

-If you find these options useful please share you experience in the comments section below.
+If you find these options useful, please share your experience in the comments section below.